tommybazar/TBRaymarchProject/Readme.md

  an example map for VR (mid-November 2020).

 # Using this plugin in your own project
-If you want to use the functinality in your own project, you will need to
+If you want to use this functionality in your own project, you will need to
  * Copy/clone this repo
  * Copy the TBRaymarcherPlugin from the Plugins directory into your project.
  * Edit your Build configuration of your project to reference the module by adapting your `Module.Build.cs` similar to the following: